DecisionVis/deltamoea/doc/technotes/evaluation_model.md

 error condition presents a further complication that must be designed around.

-## UDMOEA Does Not Have A Main Loop
+## δMOEA Does Not Have A Main Loop

-Inside the `optimize` function provided by a conventional MOEA library, there is a main loop that calls the `evaluation_function` repeatedly.
-UDMOEA has no such main loop.
-Instead, of one `optimize` function, UDMOEA presents two functions that may be called any number of times in any order: `return_evaluated_individual` and `get_sample`.
+Inside the `optimize` function provided by a conventional MOEA library, there is a main loop that calls the `evaluation_function` repeatedly.  δMOEA has no such main loop.
+Instead, of one `optimize` function, δMOEA presents two functions that may be called any number of times in any order: `return_evaluated_individual` and `get_sample`.

-`get_sample` requests a set of decision variables from UDMOEA.
-What is to be done with these decision variables is entirely up to the user.  `return_evaluated_individual` provides UDMOEA with a set of decision variables, objectives, constraints, and tagalong variables corresponding to one model evaluation.
-This de-coupled design allows the user to provide UDMOEA with information from previous model runs, whether they originated in initial model exploration, a designed experiment, or a previous optimization run.
+`get_sample` requests a set of decision variables from δMOEA.
+What is to be done with these decision variables is entirely up to the user.  `return_evaluated_individual` provides δMOEA with a set of decision variables, objectives, constraints, and tagalong variables corresponding to one model evaluation.
+This de-coupled design allows the user to provide δMOEA with information from previous model runs, whether they originated in initial model exploration, a designed experiment, or a previous optimization run.
 Furthermore, it allows complex